 The District has two major ports, two international airports and one major rail system: Port of Miami, Port Everglades, Miami International Airport, Fort Lauderdale/Hollywood International Airport and the Florida East Coast/Amtrak rail system.
 Over the last 20 years, the District has expanded and continues to expand its international trade.
 Such diversity has the potential to complicate HazMat incidents.
-It has been reported that shipping papers, substances and packages are not always labeled clearly or in English which can hamper efficient emergency response efforts.
 U.S. DOT reports that it is virtually impossible to estimate the volume of hazardous materials coming in and out of the district.
 However, based upon their experience, they estimate a significant amount of interstate shipments (out of state or out of country) from ports (drayage shipments) is carrying hazardous materials.
 Port Everglades' drayage shipments are heavily concentrated in petrochemicals.
 While transportation of hazardous materials is regulated under a separate Act, the policies and procedures of this plan generally apply to any incident.

 The coastal location of the district creates two climatological factors affecting the movement of airborne chemicals.
-The summer winds are predominantly southsoutheast at 10 mph and the winter winds are predominantly northwest at 10 mph.
+The summer winds are predominantly from the south-southeast at 10 mph and the winter winds are predominantly from the northwest at 10 mph.
 Hence, on the mainland, airborne chemicals released at a port or airport or in the surrounding industrial area will likely travel over the western suburbs during most of the year.
 However, our coastal location will also likely reduce the toxicity of any airborne chemical through disbursement.
 Along the island chain in Monroe County, the narrowness of the island chain and the typical southeastern winds of 15 mph increase the likelihood of quick dispersement of any airborne chemical.
 In contrast, the hazards analyses prepared by each county (see appendices) are performed using a wind speed of only 8 mph to create a worst-case scenario when a dense toxic cloud may form.